AusClimateService/bias-correction-data-release/README.md

 so [BARRA-R2](https://dx.doi.org/10.25914/90rq-d839) data have also been pre-processed.

 This repository tracks the details and progress of the data produced by the ACS bias correction team.
-A first phase of pre-processing and bias correction was conducted to produce a core general purpose dataset that will soon be published as a stand-alone project on NCI (details will be at https://doi.org/10.25914/yrcz-m051) and now a second phase is underway to service the NHP.
+A first phase of pre-processing and bias correction was conducted to produce a core general purpose dataset, and now a second phase is underway to service the NHP.
+Data is generally first made available on project ia39 on NCI for early/advanced users (ia39 is the general ACS data sharing project) and then when appropriate some data is eventually published to a stand-alone project on NCI with all the bells and whistles
+(more detailed documentation, THREDDS access, an intake catalogue, etc).

 ## Pre-processed input data for bias correction